Joint Statement between United Arab Emirates, African Union Commission

-ABU DHABI, 6th January, 2026 (WAM) -- On 6th January 2026, the United Arab Emirates (UAE) and the African Union Commission (AUC) held a high-level meeting in Addis Ababa between Sheikh Shakhboot bin Nahyan Al Nahyan, UAE Minister of State, and Mahmoud Ali Youssouf, Chairperson of the AUC.
+ADDIS ABABA, 7th January, 2026 (WAM) -- On 6th January 2026, the United Arab Emirates and the African Union Commission (AUC) held a high-level meeting in Addis Ababa between Mahmoud Ali Youssouf, Chairperson of the AUC, and Sheikh Shakhboot bin Nahyan Al Nahyan, UAE Minister of State.

 The meeting built on the first round of political consultations held in Abu Dhabi on 13th September 2025, within the framework of the 2019 Memorandum of Understanding, and reaffirmed the shared commitment of both sides to further strengthening the UAE–AU partnership.